logandarby/raytracer/README.md

 ## Installation

+Make sure SDL2 is installed.

-There are no libraries, so you can just clone the source code and run `make` (be sure to use bash).
+Clone the source code and run `make` (be sure to use bash).